AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-quote.md

 Status | Description | Available actions to seller
 --- | -- | ---
-Draft | The seller has created an empty quote.
-Quote is not visible for buyer. | View, submit, save as draft. <br/><br/>Edit name, the expiration date, item quantity, add/remove product items, enter a proposed price, add comments.
+Draft | The seller has created an empty quote that is not visible to the buyer. | View, submit, save as draft. <br/><br/>Edit the name, expiration date, and item quantity, add or remove product items, enter a proposed price, add comments.
 New | The buyer submitted the quote, but the seller has not opened it yet.
 The buyer can edit the quote. <br/><br/>The system creates a new quote record with its own ID. | View
 Open | The seller has opened the submitted quote and is reviewing/modifying it.
 The seller can edit the quote, but the buyer cannot. | View, submit, decline, save as draft. <br/><br/>Edit the expiration date, item quantity, add/remove product items, enter a proposed price, add shipping method and shipping price, add comments.
 Submitted | The seller has reviewed the quote and has sent it back to buyer.
 The seller cannot edit the quote. | View